nineties/planckforth/README.md

-# PlanckForth: Bootstrapping from Handwritten 1KB Binary
+# PlanckForth: Bootstrapping an Interpreter from Handwritten 1KB Binary

 This project aims to bootstrap a Forth interpreter from hand-written tiny (1KB) ELF binary.
 This is just for fun.
 No practical use.